Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 $169/mo on annual billing, includes estimating

-Easy Takeoffs at $299/year is the lowest-priced dedicated Mac takeoff tool with the full feature set.
-Cloud sync, Apple Pencil support, auto scale detection, and 41 trade-specific templates included.
+Easy Takeoffs at $39 a month or $399 a year is the lowest-priced dedicated Mac takeoff tool with the full feature set.
+Cloud sync, Apple Pencil support, auto scale detection, plan search with symbol counting, and 43 trade-specific templates included.
+14-day free trial, no credit card.

 The flip side is learning curve.
 The chart below shows time to first productive takeoff based on user reviews aggregated from Capterra, G2, and Software Advice.